Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications

-The structure of the paper is as follows:In Section \ref{sec: sa}, we analyze the state of the art of the proposed pro\-blem under convexity/nonconvexity assumptions and with and without delay.
+The structure of the paper is as follows:In Section \ref{sec: sa}, we analyze the state of the art of the proposed problem under convexity/non-convexity assumptions and with and without delay.
 In Section \ref{sec:back}, we introduce the notation along with some preliminary concepts.
 Section \ref{sec:mr} presents the main algorithm and provides a regret bound.
 Additionally, we demonstrate the flexibility of our approach by extending the algorithm and its theoretical guarantees to the bandit setting.
 In Section \ref{sec:ea}, we present new examples of quasar-convex functions that will be used in the subsequent section.
-Section \ref{sec:ne} evaluates the algorithm's performance on three numerical applications: highly non-convex functions, generalized linear models, and quadratic fractional functions.
+Section \ref{sec:ne} evaluates the algorithm's performance on three numerical applications: highly non-convex functions, GLM, and quadratic fractional functions.
 Finally, Section \ref{sec:cfw} offers conclusions and future research directions.